 Special Collections is moving!
-Please check our reading room availability and where to consult collections
+Where to consult collections

 **Please note that the Bodleian Library is undergoing a number of building projects which aim to improve the facilities and services we offer to readers.
 Details of the individual projects and any scheduled disruption are available here.**

 The Rare Books and Manuscripts Reading Room in the Weston Library is for readers of medieval and modern manuscripts and archives, Oxford University archives, rare books, printed ephemera, and maps.

 The Charles Wendell David Reading Room in the Weston Library is for readers of oriental manuscripts, oriental rare books, and Commonwealth and African archives.